sokmontrey/dynamical-js/README.md

 A 2D JavaScript physic engine

+NOTE! :
+- This is not an official Documentation.
-NOTE! : the system doesn't conserve energy.
+- The system doesn't conserve energy.
 Total energy declined overtime.

 # How does this work?